dart-lang/site-www/src/guides/libraries/_dart-html-tour.md

 -  [`package:http`](https://pub.dev/packages/http)
 -  [`package:dio`](https://pub.dev/packages/dio)

+The [Fetch data from the internet][] tutorial explains how to make HTTP requests using `package:http`.

 ### Sending and receiving real-time data with WebSockets

 A WebSocket allows your web app to exchange data with a server